 What Happens If Divorced Parents Can’t Agree On A Child’s Religion?

-It may be that the Family Court is forced to make a decision about the child custody and religion of the children.
+It may be that the Family Court is forced to decide the child custody and religion of the children.

-A child’s religious upbringing is classed as “major long-term decision” in family law.
+A child’s religious upbringing is classed as a “major long-term decision” in family law.

-These are different from everyday decisions like what extra-curricular activity the child might do after school or how much screen time they are allowed each day.
+These differ from everyday decisions like what extra-curricular activity the child might do after school or how much screen time they are allowed each day.

-Major long-term decisions are made by the parent with parental responsibility.
+The parent makes major long-term decisions with parental responsibility.

 In many cases, parental responsibility is equally shared between both parents.